The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.

 Chemical Barriers

-There are two main chemical barriers to infection, the relatively low pH of parts of the body and antimicrobial molecules.
-The following areas of the body have an acidic pH:
+Broadly speaking, there are two main chemical barriers to infection.
+Firstly, there are microenvironmental factors such as pH.
+The relatively low pH in certain parts of the body prevents pathogen growth.
+For example, the following areas of the body have an acidic pH:

 - Skin – pH 5.5